Continuing Competence Program Requirements

-- April – January: Throughout the year, members will undertake and document planned learning activities.
+- April – January: Throughout the year, regulated members will undertake and document planned learning activities.
 Please note, learning goals may change throughout the year; online CCP profile should be updated to reflect changes to learning goals.
-Members are encouraged to use the CCP Workbook to track progress throughout the year.
+Regulated members are encouraged to use the CCP Workbook to track progress throughout the year.

-- February: Members should have completed the documentation of their Learning Plans and evaluated the impact that learning activities have had on their practice.
-Members are encouraged to complete the learning plan worksheets in the CCP Workbook, including the reflection; the information from these Worksheets is compiled as one online entry entered as your “Reflection” during registration renewal in March (see online submission tips for help on reflection writing).
+- February: Regulated members should have completed the documentation of their Learning Plans and evaluated the impact that learning activities have had on their practice.
+Regulated members are encouraged to complete the learning plan worksheets in the CCP Workbook, including the reflection; the information from these Worksheets is compiled as one online entry entered as your “Reflection” during registration renewal in March (see online submission tips for help on reflection writing).

 Regulated members must submit all learning goals, learning activities and reflections online.
 Because the Continuing Competence Program is online, it will be essential that regulated members maintain excellent records of their goals, activities, and verification of activities including certificates, notes, written summaries, and/or any documentation that supports that you undertook the activities you identified.
 Please remember that you are required to keep CCP records dating back three years in case of an audit.